mart111ndp

 Graduate Associate

-Taehyeong (/tʰɛ.hjʌŋ/) is a second-year Ph.D. student in Hispanic Linguistics in the Department of Spanish & Portuguese.
+Taehyeong (/tʰɛ.hjʌŋ/; https://namedrop.io/taehyeongkim) is a fourth-year Ph.D. student in Hispanic Linguistics in the Department of Spanish & Portuguese pursuing a Ph.D. minor in Second Language Acquisition and Teaching.
 He received a Bachelor of Social Science and a Bachelor of Arts in Spanish from Hankuk University of Foreign Studies.
 He holds a Master of Arts in Hispanic Language and Literature from Seoul National University, with the thesis focusing on the resyllabified /s/ of Spanish perceived by Spanish native speakers compared with the onset and the fake geminate.
-In addition to his Graduate Associate position in teaching Spanish at the University of Arizona, he has been in charge of online Korean courses for Colombians as a Korean native speaker.
+In addition to his Graduate Associate position in teaching Spanish at the University of Arizona, he taught online Korean courses to Colombians as a Korean native speaker.

 Currently Teaching